isp-insoft-gmbh/MeMate/README.md

 ## Credits

-Application icon by [Stefania Servidio](https://www.graficheria.it/), with some modifications Charts in the Stats-Pane are created with JFreeChart (http://www.jfree.org/jfreechart/)
+Application icon by [Stefania Servidio](https://www.graficheria.it/), with some modifications.
+Charts in the Stats-Pane are created with JFreeChart (http://www.jfree.org/jfreechart/)